 More review and information shall be explored regarding community spaces/services that will provide public benefit(s) to Town residents.
-There is no defined connection from the future sidewalk on Lincoln Drive- to the building.
-This area is important for pedestrian connections within the immediate vicinity. - and
+There is no defined connection from the future sidewalk on Lincoln Drive to the building.
+This area is important for pedestrian connections within the immediate vicinity.
+Pedestrian circulation shall be addressed, as well as any hardscape improvements.